Big Agnes Bunk House 4 Tent

 The Bunk House is top notch in terms of quality and performance, but what really stood out for us was its unique rainfly/vestibule setup.
 Big Agnes designed the Bunk House with a “shelter mode” feature, which allows you to use the fly and its pole supported vestibule as a standalone canopy without the tent.
 It’s a perfect companion for day-use areas and sunny days on the beach, and adds a lot of value to the equation.

 Like all the camping tents we test out in the field, the Big Agnes Bunk House was selected after hours of research, and evaluated on a variety of performance aspects ranging from the quality of materials to rain and wind performance.
+If you’re curious about the details of our testing methodology, you can check out a full breakdown of it here.

 Alright, let’s take a close look at the Big Agnes Bunkhouse!